A Finding Aid to the Kate Lang Papers,

 Photographs, 1921-circa 1990s, undated

-This series contains original photographs and copies of Kate Lang as a young woman in the 1920s.
-There is a large photograph of Babe Ruth that Lang probably used as source material.
-There are dozens of snapshots of her artwork, Kate Lang at the flea market, her studio, and an exhibition opening.
-Also, there are photographs of Lang with family and friends and several pictures of a memorial party.
+This series contains original photographs and copies of Kate Lang as a young woman in the 1920s and as an adult in the late 1960s and early 1970s.
+There is a large photograph of Babe Ruth that Lang likely used as source material.
+Also found here are dozens of snapshots of artwork, the artist at the flea market, her studio, and an exhibition opening in addition to photographs of Lang with family and friends and several pictures of a memorial party.